 “People who are financially comfortable should be able to get something fantastic, and it gets harder and harder in Miami,” Ryan Weisfisch, the developer of the Oceanbleau tower in Hollywood (in Broward County), scheduled to open in early 2017 with 48 units starting at $1.6 million, tells the New York Times.
 “They’re coming here not because of the allure, but because people are priced out of Miami Beach.”

 Along Broward County’s 24-mile coast, 83 new residential towers, with 7,901 units, are under construction or in planning stages — 37 of them in the last year, according to Peter Zalewski, a real estate consultant who tracks local trends on the website CraneSpotters.com.
 In just Fort Lauderdale alone, 44 such projects are in the works, 29 more than last year, he said.
+A lot of residents are looking at Naples Florida Waterfront Beachfront Condos Listings For Sale so that they can remain in Florida, but find something more affordable.

 The allure of Broward developments can be summed up in one word: prices.
 On per-square-foot basis, prices are often half or less of what similar condominiums have been selling for in Miami Beach, Sunny Isles, Bal Harbour and other coastal communities in Miami-Dade County.